UCL-ARC/rred-reports/src/rred_reports/redcap/README.md

     period, because the previous year will also be updated (we shouldn't reuse last year's exports!)
 - Copy the dispatch list from the research team

   - We require the `UserID`, `School Label`, `RRED School ID`, `Email` and `TL Email` columns in the dispatch list.
 Update the column names if required to match this.
   - Copy the dispatch list Excel file into `input/dispatch_lists`, renaming it to match the [redcap_config.toml](redcap_config.toml) `dispatch_list` filename

 - Back in the conda prompt, run `rred redcap extract {year}`, for example:
   ```shell
   rred redcap extract 2021
   ```
+- If a school alias file has been created:

+  - For whether you need one and how to set up a school alias file, read below.
+  - You can then rerun using the `--school-aliases` flag.
+    `rred redcap extract 2022 --school-aliases input\school_aliases\{file_name}`

+    For example:

+    ```shell
+    rred redcap extract 2021 --school-aliases input\school_aliases\2021-22_school_aliases.toml
+    ```

 - This should take a couple of minutes, then copy output masterfile to the outgoing folder for RRED
   - If you get a `DispatchlistException` then email the RRED study group to ask